gs-olive/TensorRT/docsrc/tutorials/creating_torchscript_module_in_python.rst

         %x.5 : Tensor = prim::CallMethod[name="forward"](%5, %x.3) # x.py:39:12
         return (%x.5)

-You can see that the IR preserves the module structure we have in our python code.
+You can see that the IR preserves the module structure we have in our Python code.

 .. _ts_in_py: